vqpy/vqpy/README.md

 #### Step 1.
 Define a `VObj`

-Users can define their own objects of interest, as well as the properties in the objects they hope to query on, with a `VObj` class.
+Users can define their own objects of interest, as well as the properties in the objects they hope to query, with a `VObj` class.

 To define a `VObj` class, users are required to inherit the `VObjBase` class.
 To define a property of the `VObj`, users can decorate the property with a `@vqpy_property` decorator, with the dependencies of the property as the `inputs` argument.
 The `inputs` argument is a dictionary of property names and the history lengths of the properties.

-Below example shows how to declare an object of interest `Vehicle` with a property `velocity` that is calculated based on the this and last frame's `tlbr` property of the `Vehicle` object, and a property `license_plate` that is calculated based on the current frame's `image` property of the `Vehicle` object.
+The below example shows how to declare an object of interest `Vehicle` with a property `velocity` that is calculated based on the this and last frame's `tlbr` property of the `Vehicle` object, and a property `license_plate` that is calculated based on the current frame's `image` property of the `Vehicle` object.

 ```python
 from vqpy.frontend.vobj import VObjBase, vobj_property